 Many of the biggest sportsbook operators are already prevalent in multiple US states, some are live right now in a neighboring state as Mississippi gambling sites.
 Let’s see who could be appearing in Arkansas.

 Along with DraftKings, FanDuel is a leading operator of US fantasy sports sites and sportsbooks.
-FanDuel legal sportsbooks were early to launch in states such as Pennsylvania and New Jersey.
+FanDuel Sportsbook was early to launch in states such as Pennsylvania and New Jersey.
 They also operate retail sportsbooks such as the Par-A-Dice Hotel Casino in Illinois.
 You'll find more details in our thorough FanDuel Arkansas promo code review once the brand goes live.

 Looking forward to legalized online sports wagering in Arkansas?
 Here’s what you could expect to see at the first mobile betting platforms: